Twitter pauses account verifications after critics slam it for verifying Charlottesville rally organizer

 - Making verification less arbitrary and more transparent, and less tied to “prominence.”

-- A better way to distinguish between real and parody accounts
+- A better way to distinguish between real and parody accounts:

-- Decoupling verification from status
+- Decoupling verification from status:

-- Never using verification or punishment
+- Never using verification as reward or punishment:

 0